The Company operates a Drug & Alcohol policy to ensure, as far as practicable, the health and safety and welfare of its employees.

 11 ORGANISATIONAL RESPONSIBILITY

-11.1 Managers undertake to promote this policy and ensure its effective implementation.
+11.1 Directors undertake to promote this policy and ensure its effective implementation.
 They should be alert to the signs of misuse of alcohol and drugs and deal with individual cases in accordance with this policy.

 11.2 All employees are expected to take personal responsibility for their own alcohol consumption and/or drug use and to co-operate with management in assisting colleagues who have an alcohol or drug use problem.